Dr Sophie Archer

 To date, I have been particularly concerned with what it is to believe something.
 My work on this question touches upon issues to do with epistemic normativity, agency, and irrationality and psychopathology.
 I am currently collecting my thoughts (some of which have already been published or are under review in article form) into a book manuscript.

-I also have an edited collection forthcoming with Routledge on the topic of salience.
+I have also published an edited collection on the topic of salience.
 Salience is central to human life, yet is relatively underexplored as a philosophical topic.
 In my collection, I draw together a number of contributions from across a wide philosophical spectrum – including epistemology, philosophy of perception, philosophy of language, philosophy of psychology, practical reason, feminist philosophy, and aesthetics – in the hope that understanding more about the role of salience in these different areas will facilitate an understanding of what salience is.

 2018